waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## II.
 Game Mechanics & Battle Intel
 ### A. Confirmed ROM Hack Changes
 - **Type Matchups:** Psychic > Ghost/Poison, Ghost > Psychic, Bite (Normal) > Psychic, Normal !> Psychic, Electric > Rock/Water, CUT (Normal) > VICTREEBEL (Grass/Poison), Flying > Grass/Poison (super-effective).
 - **Type Immunities:** Psychic is immune to Electric.
 Flying-type is immune to Ground-type moves (confirmed with ECHO vs. Sandslash's DIG).
+MUK is immune to Poison-type moves (confirmed via SLUDGE).
 - **Status Ailments:** Rock/Ground-types are NOT immune to being poisoned by Poison-type moves.
 - **Evasion Mechanics:** PSYWAVE, a move that should never miss, can fail against a target with extreme evasion boosts (e.g., multiple MINIMIZE uses).
 - **Battle Mechanics:** Multi-hit moves (e.g., FURY ATTACK) are a critical threat and can bypass the "sturdy" effect of surviving on 1 HP.